alaincaltieri/financialfallacies/_posts/2024-03-20-invest_in_collectibles_or_rare_items.markdown

 The idea of purchasing something tangible, like an antique or piece of art, can feel more satisfying and 'real' than buying a stock or bond.
 We romanticize the notion of that rare gem hiding at a garage sale, waiting to be discovered and sold for a fortune.
 Yet, the odds of this happening are incredibly small, and often we lose money or break even at best.

-The correct financial behavior focusses on investing in assets that have reliable, measurable returns.
+An appropriate financial practice focusses on investing in assets that have reliable, measurable returns.
 Investments should be diversified across a range of asset classes to spread risk.
 Regularly reviewing and rebalancing your portfolio and planning for the long term rather than seeking short-term gains is also a prudent approach.

 Further readings about this financial fallacy: